ShawnDriscoll/PyTravCalc/docs/source/installing.rst

 If you have Python 3.9.5 installed, you can start ``pytravcalc315b.py`` from a CMD prompt or double-click the Python script.

-Alternatively, if you do not have Python 3.9.5, you can start ``pytravcalc315b.exe`` (located in the dist folder) from a CMD prompt or by double-clicking the executable program.
+Alternatively, if you do not have Python 3.9.5, you can start ``pytravcalc315b.exe`` from a CMD prompt or by double-clicking the executable program.